-This year, banish the burnout with 14 super-simple and fun ideas to make your kid's birthday as special as they are without big presents, treats or spending a lot of money These ideas focus on creating a little bit of magic, making the birthday child feel special and just having fun together.
+This year, banish the burnout with 14 super-simple and fun ideas to make your kid's birthday as special as they are without big presents, treats or spending a lot of money.
+These ideas focus on creating a little bit of magic, making the birthday child feel special and just having fun together.

 1. Start the day out with a special birthday breakfast, complete with candles and a round of "Happy Birthday."
 If possible, get up extra early and make your kid's favorite breakfast, or find the time to make it together.
 Do this all over again at lunch and dinner.

 2. While they're at school, fill up their room with helium balloons, or decorate it with tons of streamers and other birthday decor.
 Greet them with a personal-sized mug cake when you pick them up!

 3. Blow up a bunch of regular latex balloons early in the morning while your kid's still sleeping and cover the floor with them for a fun surprise.

 4. Write "Happy Birthday!" on the bathroom mirror or window with shaving cream.

 5. Put a surprise birthday note or card in their lunch bag, backpack or coat pocket telling them how much you love them.